elastic/support-diagnostics/README.md

 In some cases the information collected by the diagnostic may have content that cannot be viewed by those outside the organization.
 IP addresses and host names, for instance.
 The diagnostic contains functionality that allows one to replace this content with values they choose contained in a configuration file.
 It will process a diagnostic archive file by file, replacing the entries in the config with a configured substitute value.

 It is run via a separate execution script, and can process any valid Elasticsearch cluster diagnostic archive produced by Support Diagnostics 6.4 or greater.
 It can also process a single file.
 It does not need to be run on the same host that produced the diagnostic.
 Or by the same version number that produced the archive as long as it is a supported version.
-Logstash diagnostics are not supported at this time, although you may process those using the single file by file functionality for each entry.
+Kibana and Logstash diagnostics are not supported at this time, although you may process those using the single file by file functionality for each entry.

 It will go through each file line by line checking the content.
 If you are only concerned about IP addresses, you do not have to configure anything. **_The utility will automatically obfuscate all node id's node names, IPv4, IPv6 and MAC addresses._** It is important to note this because as it does this, it will generate a new random IP value and cache it to use every time it encounters that same IP later on.
 So that the same obfuscated value will be consistent across diagnostic files.
 This ensures that you can differentiate between occurrences of discrete nodes in the cluster.
 If you replace all the IP addresses with a global `XXX.XXX.XXX.XXX` mask you will lose the ability to see which node did what.